-If a patient isn’t able to pay copay.
-These charges are passed to other stage of the revenue cycle to ensure that those collections are received.
+If a patient isn’t able to pay the copay.
+These charges are passed to other stages of the revenue cycle to ensure that those collections are received.
 Even if you have a good procedure in place and you face consistent problems then you should check that your eligibility verification is running properly.

 Third Stage: Preparing Claims